 TIPS FOR MAKING THE BEST INSTANT POT FRENCH TOAST

-- I use 3 oz from an 8 oz BLOCK of lite cream cheese, the kind wrapped in foil.
+- USE BLOCK CREAM CHEESE: I use 3 oz from an 8 oz BLOCK of lite cream cheese, the kind wrapped in foil.
 I'm usually a big fan of Whipped Cream Cheese, but for this recipe, it melts and curdles into the batter in a very unappealing way.

-- Use fresh (not frozen) blueberries for layering inside the french toast.
+- FRESH BLUEBERRIES: Use fresh (not frozen) blueberries for layering inside the french toast.
 This helps it to cook more evenly.

-- Alternatively, I prefer frozen blueberries for the sauce because they melt and burst into a sauce quicker.
+- THE SAUCE: Alternatively, I prefer frozen blueberries for the sauce because they melt and burst into a sauce quicker.
 Fresh will also work here though.

 HOW TO MAKE STUFFED FRENCH TOAST AHEAD

-Assemble the Stuffed French Toast as instructed below.
+Assemble the Stuffed French Toast as instructed in the recipe card.
 Cover it with plastic wrap and place it uncooked in the fridge overnight.
 The next morning, cook as instructed below, adding an extra 5 minutes to account for it being thoroughly chilled.